Resort Scuba Dives are a great way to be part of the Reef

-Some people, do not really have a deep interest in scuba diving but see it as something they want to try at least once.
+Some people, do not have a deep interest in scuba diving but see it as something they want to try at least once.

 The Resort Scuba Diving program is designed to fit both those needs.

-Many people who try the program later go on and complete their certification process to become certified diver.
+Many people who try the program later go on and complete their certification process to become a certified diver.

-Today it is a safe family activity for adults and children over the age of 10.
+Today it is a safe family activity for adults and children over the age of 12.
 While the evolution of equipment is one factor in the change, another one is knowledge.